brandonhenning/g-kitchen/README.md

-## Develop software in a team
+## Galvanize Lunch

 In this assessment, you'll run meetings and ensure every participant is given an opportunity to contribute.

 ## Standard

 ```
+|- Build software in teams
     |- Facilitate meetings in which every participant is given an opportunity to contribute.
 ```